Bryan Todd (music producer): Career

 Todd began his career as a recording artist in Los Angeles.
 He traveled to Sweden at the suggestion of colleagues and signed with Warner/Chappell Music.
 He released a single It's The Way which peaked at #19 on the Dance/Mix Show Airplay chart in October 2004.
 Todd also began penning tracks for other artists.

 Todd has since written and produced for numerous artists that have included Jordin Sparks, Kelly Clarkson, Michael W. Smith, Rascal Flatts, Lucy Hale, Ashley Tisdale, Josh Kelley, Berlin, Jordan Pruitt, Big Time Rush, Honor Society and Ashley Roberts from the Pussycat Dolls.
 He wrote and produced "Breakthrough" for the Disney film, Lemonade Mouth.
 This soundtrack went to No. 1 on the Billboard Soundtrack Chart and was also the highest soundtrack debut on the Billboard Hot 100.
-He also co-wrote and produced "I'm Still Alive," a song written for Slovakian sister duo TWiiNS.
+He also co-wrote and produced "I'm Still Alive," a song written for Slovak sister duo TWiiNS.
 In addition, Todd had a #1 record with Honor Society in late 2011 with the song he co-wrote and produced "Hurricane."

 Todd has co-created and developed an act with record executive Tommy Page for Warner Bros.
 Records called V Factory.
 He acted as the group's executive producer, as well as writing and producing about half of the group's debut.
 In addition, Nickelodeon and Sony Music asked Todd to be a music consultant and producer for boy band Big Time Rush.
 His notable collaborators include Kara Dioguardi of American Idol fame, Jimmy Robbins, Jeffrey Steele, Andreas Carlsson, Kristian Lundin, and Stephan Moccio.
 Todd was also signed to Universal Music Publishing through David Foster.